The menstruation app aiming to tackle sport's 'last taboo'

 During a typical 28-day cycle, a woman's hormone levels will change daily, which is why it was historically men, rather than women, who were tested for medical research.

-"Around the time of the first and second world wars, due to potential harm to unborn fetuses, it was decided that research should be done on men and not women," explains Brunivels.
+"Around the time of the first and second world wars, due to potential harm to unborn fetuses, it was decided that research should be done on men and not women," explains Bruinvels.

 "More latterly, it's been appreciated that women are different and that women have cyclical hormonal fluctuation, making them more complex to study than men, and way more expensive.